yojivcs/twitter_clone/documentation/API_Documentation.md

 };
 ```

-This comprehensive API documentation covers all endpoints, data models, authentication, and usage examples for the Twitter Clone API.
+This comprehensive API documentation covers all endpoints, data models, authentication, and usage examples for the Nighter-Twitter Clone API.
 The API provides a robust foundation for building social media applications with real-time features, file uploads, and comprehensive search functionality.